Manhattan University

-Manhattan College is a private, Catholic, liberal arts university in the Bronx, New York City.
-Originally established in 1853 by the Brothers of the Christian Schools (De La Salle Christian Brothers) as an academy for day students, it was later incorporated as an institution of higher education through a charter granted by the New York State Board of Regents.
+Manhattan University (previously Manhattan College) is a private, Catholic university in New York City.
+Originally established in 1853 by the De La Salle Christian Brothers (Institute of the Brothers of the Christian Schools) as an academy for day students, it was later incorporated as an institution of higher education through a charter granted by the New York State Board of Regents.
 In 1922, it moved from Manhattan to the Riverdale section of the Bronx, roughly 6.4 mi north of its original location on 131st Street in Manhattanville.

-Manhattan College offers undergraduate programs in the arts, business, education, health, engineering, and science.
-Graduate programs are offered for education, business, science, and engineering.

 History

-Manhattan College was founded as the Academy of the Holy Infancy in 1853 by five French De La Salle Christian Brothers in a small building on Canal Street.
+Manhattan University was founded as the Academy of the Holy Infancy in 1853 by five French De La Salle Christian Brothers in a small building on Canal Street.
 When the need to expand forced them from Lower Manhattan, the college moved to 131st Street and Broadway, in the Manhattanville section of Harlem.
-The school's name was changed to Manhattan College when it received its state charter in 1863, and moved to its present location in the Riverdale section of the Bronx in 1922 as it outgrew its facilities in Manhattanville.
+The school's name was changed to Manhattan College when it received its state charter in 1863 from the Board of Regents, and moved to its present location in the Riverdale section of the Bronx in 1922 as it outgrew its facilities in Manhattanville.
 This is often the cause of some confusion as the college is located outside of Manhattan but still within the city limits of New York City.
+In 2024, the school changed its name to Manhattan University.

+The Riverdale campus housed both the College and a preparatory school for high school students, Manhattan College High School, also known as Manhattan Prep."About Manhattan University: History", manhattan.edu.
+Accessed March 13, 2025.
+The high school had team sports and was in the Catholic High School Athletic Association.
+Manhattan College High School closed in 1971."List Of Closed Nonpublic Schools Updated January 2012", New York State Department of Education.
+(PDF) Accessed March 13, 2025.

-Originally exclusive to men, Manhattan College established a cooperative program with the College of Mount Saint Vincent after the pair became coeducational in 1973 and 1974, respectively.
-This partnership lasted until 2008.
-Since then, Manhattan College and the College of Mount Saint Vincent have been completely separate.
+Originally exclusive to men, Manhattan University established a co-institutional, cooperative program with the College of Mount Saint Vincent in 1963.
+Later the pair became coeducational in 1973 and 1974, respectively.
+This partnership lasted until 2007.
+Since then, Manhattan University and the College of Mount Saint Vincent have operated as completely unaffiliated institutions.

 In 2018, Thomas O'Malley (Class of 1963) donated $25 million, the largest donation in the institution's history.
 The institution's business school has since been renamed the O'Malley School of Business.

+Declining enrollment and growing deficits (2023–present)

+In late 2023 and early 2024, Manhattan College eliminated more than twenty major and minor programs and terminated over 25% of faculty due to persistent declining enrollment and increasing structural deficits.
+In late January 2024, faculty voted "no confidence" in the college's president.
+From 2020 to 2024, enrollment at Manhattan College decreased by over 30%.
+Manhattan merged three of the college's six schools, creating three new schools.
+The bond-rating agency Fitch Ratings downgraded the college’s outlook to negative in March 2024.

+In August 2024, Manhattan College officials announced that the college would be renamed Manhattan University; the renaming was intended to attract students.